hashicorp/design-system/website/docs/components/form/primitives/partials/code/component-api.md

 #### Contextual components

-Control, label, helper text and error content are passed to the field as yielded components, using the `Label`, `HelperText`, `Control`, `Error` keys.
+`Control`, `Label`, `HelperText`, and `Error` content are passed to the field as yielded components.
 The component also exposes two hashed methods, `id` and `ariaDescribedBy`.

 <Doc::ComponentApi as |C|>
   <C.Property @name="<[F].Legend>" @type="yielded component">
     A container that yields its content inside the `<legend>` element.
 The content can be a simple string, or a more complex/structured one (in which case it inherits the text style).
 For details about its API check the `Form::Legend` component.
   </C.Property>
   <C.Property @name="<[F].HelperText>" @type="yielded component">
-    A container that yields its content inside the "helper text" block (at group level).
+    A container that yields its content inside the “helper text” block (at group level).
 The content can be a simple string, or a more complex/structured one (in which case it inherits the text style).
 For details about its API check the `Form::HelperText` component.
     <br/><br/>
     The `id` attribute of the element is automatically generated.
   </C.Property>
   <C.Property @name="<[F].Control>" @type="yielded component">
     It is a very simple container that yields its content.
-It is used to forward the "field" control inside the fields’ "group" control wrapper.
+It is used to forward the “field” control inside the fields’ "group” control wrapper.
     <br/><br/>
     You can pass all the controls to a single `<Control>` container, or you can have one control per container.
   </C.Property>
   <C.Property @name="[C].id" @type="function">
-    returns the unique "id" attribute for the control element (generated automatically, unless provided using the `@id` argument described above).
+    Returns the unique `id` attribute for the control element (generated automatically, unless provided using the `@id` argument described above).
   </C.Property>
   <C.Property @name="[C].ariaDescribedBy" @type="function">
-    returns the "aria-describedby" attribute for the control element (generated automatically, based on the presence of the `HelperText` an/or the `Error` elements in the field, plus the optional `@extraAriaDescribedBy` argument described above).
+    Returns the `aria-describedby` attribute for the control element (generated automatically, based on the presence of the `HelperText` an/or the `Error` elements in the field, plus the optional `@extraAriaDescribedBy` argument described above).
   </C.Property>
   <C.Property @name="<[F].Error>" @type="yielded component">
-    A container that yields its content inside the "error" block (at group level).
+    A container that yields its content inside the “error” block (at group level).
 The content can be a simple string, or a more complex/structured one (in which case it inherits the text style).
   </C.Property>
   <C.Property @name="<[E].Message>" @type="yielded component">
     If the error is made of multiple messages, you can iterate over a collection of error messages yielding individual items using `Error.Message`.
 For details about its API check the `Form::Error` component.